pwn20wndstuff/Undecimus/README.md

 * Perform a full restore with Rollectra before switching from the other jailbreaks
 * Turn on the AirPlane Mode before starting the jailbreak
 * Turn off Siri before starting the jailbreak
+* Wait atleast one minute on the jailbreak screen

 ## Source code
 * This project is completely open source and it will be kept like it in the future
-* Any kind of contribution is welcome
+* Any kind of contribution is cordially welcome
 * The source code can be found on [pwn20wndstuff](https://github.com/pwn20wndstuff)'s GitHub account

 ## Video tutorial